PaulMouret/master-thesis-gender-bias/README.md

 # Evaluation of gender bias of Large Language Models in natural contexts

-A few variables, such as huggingface login tokens and GPU devices in .sh scripts, should be modified manually for the reader to use them.
-Moreover, for storage reasons, some source datasets and other folders (such as results_05_20/) are not included in this git repository and should be imported manually.
+For storage reasons, some source datasets and other folders (such as results_05_20/) are not included in this git repository and should be imported manually.
+**However, contexts_bookcorpus.jsonl, resulting from the context dataset creation, and which is the base of the following work, was provided as an attachment of the master thesis.**

+A few variables, such as huggingface log-in tokens and GPU devices in .sh scripts, should be modified manually for the reader to use them.
 Note that, when storing results files, we often assume that the corresponding folder already exists; hence, it should be created in advance, or the code should be updated.